 Animal Welfare Certification Grants

-Grants of up to $2,500 are available for projects to help you meet a specific standard and achieve Animal Welfare Approved, Certified Humane or Global Animal Partnership certification.
+Grants of up to $2,500 are available for projects to help you meet a specific standard and become Certified Animal Welfare Approved, Certified Humane, or GAP Animal Welfare Certified.

 Applications must be submitted online by 5pm CST on December 2, 2019.
 Funding for FACT's Animal Welfare Certification Grants has been made possible by generous support from the American Society for the Prevention of Cruelty to Animals (ASPCA).

 Before you apply, please review the eligibility requirements below.
 To apply, complete an online application with information about your farm, proposed project, and project budget.
 You will also be asked to upload three color photographs that accurately depict the current state of your operation, including at least one of the animals the proposed project will benefit.